mvolkmann/blog/src/neovim.md

 The leader key defaults to space.

+### File Explorer

+Press <leader>e to open the file explorer.
+Once in it, press `?' to see the default key mappings.

+Navigate down and up with `j` and `k`.
+To open a selected directory or file, press the return key.

+### Splits

+The editing area display multiple buffers that are displayed in multiple split panes.

 To create a horizontal split, enter `<leader>/`.

 To create a vertical split, enter `<leader>|`.